-In northern states, bike owners who ride mostly during the warm-weather months may be able to get what's called a "lay-up" policy, according to the III.
-The policy suspends all coverage except comprehensive during the winter, and this makes it cheaper for the rider.
+In Northern states, bike owners who ride mostly during the warm-weather months may be able to get what's called a "lay-up" policy, which suspends all coverage during the winter except for comprehensive.
+That can help cut the cost of insurance for the rider.

 But a part-year rider may want to consider full-year coverage anyway, even though comprehensive covers nonaccident damage, such as from fire, vandalism and theft.

-"A 12-month policy is priced to reflect the length of the riding season and risks during the nonriding season for each state," says Allstate's Smith.
+"A 12-month policy is priced to reflect the length of the riding season and risks during the nonriding season for each state," says Smith.

 Your accident history, where you ride, your age and how you store the bike all affect your motorcycle insurance premiums.
 Discounts are available if you've taken a safe-riding course, are a member of a motorcycle organization or club, or if you own more than one bike.